-$\Box$ This tutorial is about a physical device called interconnection, which is used as a part of a link used for signal transmission.
-We emphasize the case where the interconnection is built in a PCB or MCM.
+□ An electrical link used for signal transmission comprises a physical device called interconnection.
+We emphasize the case where the interconnection is built in a printed circuit board (PCB) or multi-chip module (MCM).

 □ We shall use multiconductor transmission line (MTL) theory to explain and compare classical and innovative techniques for controlling crosstalk and echo.